Emma-Onye/DevOps-Project-Work/Web-Stack-Implementation/Project-1/Step 4.md

 Apache on Ubuntu 20.04 has one server block enabled by default that is configured to serve documents from the /var/www/html directory.
 We will leave this configuration as is and will add our own directory next next to the default one.

-Create the directory for projectlamp using ‘mkdir’ command as follows:
+Create the directory for lamp-project using ‘mkdir’ command as follows:

 ```
-sudo mkdir /var/www/projectlamp
+sudo mkdir /var/www/lamp-project
 ```

 Next, assign ownership of the directory with your current system user: